cilium/cilium/Documentation/architecture.rst

     attached to the same parent.
 Rules : array of rules
     List of rules, see :ref:`_arch_rules`
-Children : Array of nodes (optional)
+Children:  Map with node entries (optional)
-    List of policy node children.
+    Map holding children policy nodes.
 The name of each child policy node is prefixed with the name of its parent policy node using a `.` delimiter, e.g. a node `child` attached to the root node will have the absolute name `root.child`.